MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-management-and-monitoring.md

 As you plan out your management and monitoring environment for Azure VMware Solution, it's critical to understand the [Azure VMware Solution shared responsibility matrix](/scenarios/azure-vmware/manage), which shows what components Microsoft is responsible for and what components you are responsible for managing and monitoring.
 Microsoft abstracts much of the ongoing maintenance, security, and management, leaving your company in charge of the things that matter most, like guest OS provisioning, applications, and virtual machines.

+> [!IMPORTANT]
-IMPORTANT:  In order to support the Azure VMware Solution, it's extremely important to follow the recommendations below to configure service health alerting.
+> To support the Azure VMware Solution, it's extremely important to implement the following recommendations to configure service health alerting.

 ## Platform management and monitoring